-Emotional presence involves giving your partner that special kind of loving attention like gazing at them longer, or touching them in a way that communicates, “I like the way you are, and you are important to me.”
+Emotional presence involves giving your partner that special kind of loving attention.
+For example, you might gaze at them longer, or touch them in a way that communicates, “I like the way you are, and you are important to me.”

 Show that you are open and available to connect.
-Try uncrossing your arms if you find them crossed or turning your body toward your partner as you sit on the couch together.
+Try uncrossing your arms if you find them crossed.
+Turn your body toward your partner as you sit on the couch together.
 Show that you care with your presence, your face, and your eyes.

-Being emotionally engaged creates a sense of safety for the other person who can sense that they have a place to land in stormy waters, and someone with whom to share their joy.
+Being emotionally engaged creates a sense of safety for the other person.
+They can sense that they have a place to land in stormy waters, and someone with whom to share their joy.

 4. Be Emotionally Responsive